cdjq/DFRobot_URMXX_RS485/python/raspberrypi/README.md

 ## Summary

 The library uses the RTU communication protocol and relies on the modbus_tk library.
 If you want to install and run the library you have to install its dependent libraries.
-The library, with radar RS01, can get the basic information, measurement parameters and measured data of the radar module, and can also change the basic information and measurement parameters.
+The library supports radar RS01 and allows user to get the basic information, measurement parameters and measured data of the radar module, and also change the basic information and measurement parameters.

 ## Installation